whopay-table/table-web/readme.md

 ### Set up

-You need [node.js](https://nodejs.org/en/) version 5.10 or higher and [Yarn](https://yarnpkg.com/en/docs/install) installed on your system.
+You need [Docker](https://www.docker.com/) and and [Docker Compose](https://docs.docker.com/compose/install/) version 2 or higher installed on your system.

-Install required dependencies with the command below.
+Build Docker image for development and release with the command below.

 ```
-table-web$ yarn install
+table-web$ docker build .
 ```

-After installing all dependencies, copy example config files and edit them to change configurations.
+After building the Docker image, copy example config files and edit them to change configurations.

 ```
 table-web$ cp configs/examples/* configs